dannsam/xenko-docs/manual/graphics/rendering-pipeline/index.md

 ## Render views

-You can render scenes from multiple points of view, represented as @'SiliconStudio.Xenko.Rendering.RenderView's – eg player views in a splitscreen game, or separate shadow views for cascades in a [shadow-maps.md](shadow map cascade).
+You can render scenes from multiple points of view, represented as @'SiliconStudio.Xenko.Rendering.RenderView's – eg player views in a splitscreen game, or separate shadow views for cascades in a (shadow map cascade)(../lights-and-shadows/shadows.md).

 Views are a first-class concept available to all rendering phases, allowing batching across multiple views.